zetabase/zbpy/README.md

 client.put_dataframe('TABLE ID', YOUR DATAFRAME, 'YOUR DF KEY')
 ```

-To inesrt data without Pandas, we can use `put_data` for a single object, or `put_multi` for a list of objects:
+To insert data without Pandas, we can use `put_data` for a single object, or `put_multi` for a list of objects:

 ```python
 client.put_data('TABLE ID', 'DATA KEY', DATA AS BYTES)